 (v) name of the individual recording the information.

-(B) Records of the receipt, transfer, or disposal of the machine(s) shall be made and maintained for inspection by the agency in accordance with subsection (v) of this section.
+(B) Records of the receipt, transfer, or disposal of the machine(s) shall be made and maintained for inspection by the agency per subsection (v) of this section.

 (11) The persons using loaner radiation machines shall comply with the following.